 - Avoid using toners containing bad alcohols, such as methanol and ethanol.
 Switch to lotions.
 They are gentler than toners.
 To make your choice easier, check out this article: “Toner vs Lotion: What is the Difference?”

 - Pick an eye cream containing hyaluronic acid, vitamin E, or avocado.
 For the best results, apply a pea-sized amount of the product with your finger, starting from the inner corner underneath the eye to the brow bone.
 Be sure not to pull the skin while you’re doing this.

-- Use eye makeup products that are hypoallergenic and the ophthalmologist recommended.
+- Use eye makeup products that are hypoallergenic.

 - If you use a facial mask, follow the instructions on the label.
 Don’t keep the mask on your face for longer than 30 minutes unless it’s a nighttime creamy eye treatment.

 - Wash your pillowcase every 3-6 days with hypoallergenic detergent.